-We will first go over the basics of homomorphic encryption, followed by a brief overview of the open source homomorphic encryption libraries that are currently available, then will finish with a tutorial on how to use one of those libraries (namely, PALISADE).
+This article will go over the basics of homomorphic encryption, followed by a brief overview of the open source homomorphic encryption libraries that are currently available, then will finish with a tutorial on how to use one of those libraries (namely, PALISADE).
 For this guide, I am assuming a background in basic cryptography, abstract algebra, and C++.

 A Brief Introduction to Homomorphic Encryption

-The concept of homomorphic encryption was introduced in , of which two of the authors are Ronald L. Rivest and Len Alderman.
+The concept of homomorphic encryption was introduced in 1978 by Ronald L. Rivest and Len Alderman.
 The R and the A in RSA encryption.

 The most popular example for the use of homomorphic encryption is where a data owner wants to send data up to the cloud for processing, but does not trust a service provider with their data.
 Using a homomorphic encryption scheme, the data owner encrypts their data and sends it to the server.
 The server performs the relevant computations on the data without ever decrypting it and sends the encrypted results to the data owner.
 The data owner is the only one able to decrypt the results, since they alone have the secret key.